publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schII/ptA/m__us_usc_t50_s2523.md

         (4) A summary of the status of the nuclear security enterprise, including programs and plans for infrastructure modernization and retention of human capital, as well as associated budgets and schedules.

+        (5) A summary of the status, plans, and budgets for carrying out the stockpile responsiveness program under [section 2538b of this title][/us/usc/t50/s2538b].

-        (5) Identification of any modifications or updates to the plan since the previous summary or detailed report was submitted under subsection (b).
+        (6) Identification of any modifications or updates to the plan since the previous summary or detailed report was submitted under subsection (b).

-        (6) Such other information as the Administrator considers appropriate.
+        (7) Such other information as the Administrator considers appropriate.

     (d) __Elements of biennial detailed report__